roq-trading/roq-ansible/README.md

 This is the server you will install to.

-It is identified by an IP address ("a.b.c.d") and you must be able to log on with ssh and an `ansible_user`.
+It is identified by an IPv4 address (`a.b.c.d`) and you must be able to log on with ssh and your `ansible_user`.

 ### Inventory File

-Ansible requires an inventory file (name is not important, but let's name it "example")
+Ansible requires an inventory file (name is not important, we will name it "example")

 ```
 [example]
-server ansible_host="a.b.c.d" ansible_user="ansible" become_user="root" systemd_scope="system"
+server ansible_host="a.b.c.d" ansible_user="ansible" systemd_scope="system" become_user="root"
 ```

 > We're using the label `server`.

+> We need a `become_user` (elevated rights) when `systemd_scope="system"`.

-Alternatively, we could also use the script to install the services on our workstation
+Alternatively, we can also use the script to install the services on our workstation

 ```
 [example]